ikesyo/Himotoki/README.md

 ## Requirements

 - Swift 2 (Xcode 7 beta 5)
+- OS X 10.9 or later
 - iOS 8.0 or later (by Carthage or CocoaPods) / iOS 7 (by coping the source files directly)
-- OS X 10.9 or later
+- watchOS 2

 ## Installation